Frederik Adolph de Roepstorff

-Frederik Adolph de Roepstorff (25 March 1842 – 24 October 1883) was a Danish philologist who worked in the Andaman penal colony in India, where he was shot dead by a convict.
+Frederik Adolph de Roepstorff (25 March 1842 – 24 October 1883) was a Danish philologist and writer who worked in the Andaman penal colony in India, where he was shot dead by a convict.
 He studied the languages of Andaman and Nicobar tribes and collected numerous natural history specimens.
 The Andaman masked owl (Tyto deroepstorffi) was named after him by Hume.